JustEnoughLinuxOS/distribution/documentation/SETUP_SYNCTHING.md

 ### Synchronizing with Android
 * For Android-based handhelds people seem to be recommending the [Syncthing-Fork from F-Droid](https://f-droid.org/en/packages/com.github.catfriend1.syncthingandroid).
 * Keeping Syncthing running in the background may severely impact your battery life and reduce standby time.
 Check out [these tips](https://github.com/Catfriend1/syncthing-android/wiki/Info-on-battery-optimization-and-settings-affecting-battery-usage) to help you balance battery life and synchronization times.
-* Using cross-platform versions of emulators is much more likely to introduce incompatibilities so be extra careful when syncing save games.
+* Using cross-platform versions of emulators is much more likely to introduce incompatibilities so be extra careful when syncing savegames.

 ## Further Documentation
 For any questions and advanced configuration, be sure to check out the full documentation at https://docs.syncthing.net/index.html.